 I am 75 years old and 7 years ago, my husband and I decided it was time to have one more big adventure in our lives.
 We sold most of what we had and put our treasures in a storage unit in the Northwest, where we had lived for over a decade.
 We each took one suitcase and headed off for the first time to Cuenca, Ecuador.
 Other than visits to the States, we never turned back.
 After a year we bought some property in Uzhupud and that is where I am now writing my books of Andean poetry and short stories.

 In the first month of my arrival in Cuenca, Ecuador, I joined a new group of writers, called Writers in Transition, also referred to as WIT.
-I have been an active participant of this group for two and a half years and am very grateful for the support, encouragement, and feedback I have received from this diverse and talented group of mostly expats.
+I was an active participant of this group for two and a half years and am very grateful for the support, encouragement, and feedback I have received from this diverse and talented group of mostly expats.

 I have been a writer all my life and have produced several Limited Edition Art Books, a combination of poetry, prose and original art, which have been collected by various University Libraries in the state of Washington (see Books).

 Magdalena Herreshoff, poet, author